Membership is open for 2019 (New cyclists from March 2019) please see below *

 Note all spins depart on time so be there at least 10 mins before to make sure you don’t miss them.

-*We advise taking part in 2 Sunday spins before joining if new to group cycling.
+*We require you complete 1 Training Spin before joining the main groups.
 If you still wish to join then membership and licensing is required, link below for Cycling Ireland.
-Insurance and safety are paramount for new and existing members alike, non insured cyclists whom have been on 2 club spins and not registered will unfortunately not be accommodated.
+Insurance and safety are paramount for new and existing members alike, non-insured cyclists who have been on 2 club spins and not registered will unfortunately not be accommodated.
 Note the introductory 2 Sunday spins are at your own risk as you are not insured until you’re a paid up member with CI.

 *Please make sure your bike is Road Worthy and Mudguards and Helmets are COMPULSORY.
 Please bring appropriate clothing for the weather at the time.
 Feel free to post in the General Discussion forum if you’ve any questions, we’ve all been there